 Special contraceptive pills that you take after having sex.
-These are also known as 'morning after' pills, although they usually still work even if you take them a few days after you have had sex.
+These are also known as "morning after" pills, although they usually still work even if you take them a few days after you have had sex.

 There are two kinds of morning after pill.
-They are both available to buy without prescription in many countries, including the UK.
-In some countries they are available for free from family planning clinics and other health centres.
+Only one is available to buy without prescription.

-The copper intrauterine device (IUD).
+• The copper intrauterine device (IUD).